 Paul's Run is an average-sized non-profit nursing home located in Philadelphia, Pennsylvania.
-Featuring an overall rating of A-, this is undoubtedly an impressive nursing home.
+Featuring an overall rating of A, this is undoubtedly a superb nursing home.
 Philadelphia offers quite a few nursing homes, but it is unlikely you will need to check out too many others.
 This one looks like a very fine option.
 Scroll down to find this nursing home's category scores, which are also quite good.
 It's hard to find any major flaws in this facility's profile.

 Paul's Run